Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 Domain account - This account must be configured with local Administrator permissions on the head node to install HPC Pack.

 TCP connectivity on port 443 from the head node to Azure.

-You first install Microsoft HPC Pack on an on-premises computer running Windows Server that will be the head node of the cluster.
+You first install Microsoft HPC Pack on your on-premises computer running Windows Server that will be the head node of the cluster.

 Log on to the head node by using a domain account that has local Administrator permissions.